WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Energy Requirements

 Depending on the workout meal you choose will determine the energy density of the meal.
-Many meal services will allow consumers to choose low calorie, high calorie or added extras to meals based on consumer’s needs.
+Many meal services allow consumers to choose between low calorie, high calorie or added extras to meet consumer’s needs.

 Many workout services cater to dietary requirements or preferences such as lactose and gluten-free options.
 For those with allergies or other dietary requirements, you may need to speak directly with the provider to seek out specifics.